 *Shipping & handling is not included and is based on size of the order.
 No shipping & handling fees if packages are picked up at the theatre.
 No minimum number of people required.

 For more information, contact Jaci D'Ulisse, Patron Relations Manager - Groups & Subscriptions, at 732-846-2895, ext 134, or Erin Leder, Sales and Community Engagement Associate, at 732-846-2895, ext.
 161.

 March 13 — April 8, 2018

-Internationally known Francis Biddle, Chief Judge of the Nuremberg trials, fierce opponent of the Japanese internment camps during World War II, and Attorney General under President Franklin D. Roosevelt, is 81 years old, elegant, sharply cantankerous, and trying to put his life in order.
-In true Pygmalion fashion, when a young, new secretary is hired, the two struggle to communicate but come to understand how two strangers at very different places in their lives can unexpectedly and forever influence each other.
+Internationally known Francis Biddle, Chief Judge of the Nuremberg trials, opponent of the Japanese internment camps during World War II, and Attorney General under President Franklin D. Roosevelt, is 81 years old, elegant, sharply cantankerous, and trying to put his life in order.
+When a young, new secretary is hired, the two struggle to communicate but come to understand how two strangers at very different places in their lives can unexpectedly and forever influence each other.
 Based on playwright Joanna McClelland Glass’ real-life experience as Biddle's secretary.